Texts in Context:

 Thanks for reading the Journal and supporting CLT!
 If you enjoyed this piece, be sure to check out our podcast, Anchored—hosted by our CEO and founder, Jeremy Wayne Tate.

 Published on 13th January, 2025.
 Page image of a map of the “Heptarchy” around the first half of the ninth century; this map was originally created for J. G. Bartholomew’s A Literary and Historical Atlas of Europe, published in 1914.
+This post received minor corrections on 15th January, 2025, in ways that did not substantially affect its content, as well as a few additions (principally linguistic in nature).

-13th January happens to be the memorial of St. Hilary of Poitiers, a fourth-century bishop of that city and a champion of Trinitarianism.
+13th January happens to be the memorial of St. Hilary of Poitiers, a fourth-century bishop of that city and champion of Trinitarianism.
 A three-term calendar (as opposed to the two-semester calendar more usual in the US) is employed by Oxford University and Trinity College, Dublin; the second term always begins near this memorial, and is therefore known as the “Hilary term.”
 (This is preceded by the Michaelmas term—Michaelmas falls on 29th September—and followed by the Trinity term, a moveable feast which always falls in the summer.)